Haida people: Causes of warfare

 There were multiple motivations for the Haida people to engage in warfare.
-Various accounts explain that the Haida went to battle more for revenge and slaves than for anything else.
+Various accounts explain that the Haida went to battle more for revenge than anything else, and would acquire slaves from their enemies in the process.
 According to the anthropologist Margaret Blackman, warfare on Haida Gwaii was primarily motivated by revenge.
-Many Northwest coast legends tell of Haida communities raiding and fighting with neighbouring communities because of insults.
-Other causes included disputes over property, territory, resources, trade routes and even women.
+Many Northwest coast legends tell of Haida communities raiding and fighting with neighbouring communities because of insults or other disputes.
+Other causes included conflicts over property, territory, resources, trade routes, and even women.
 However, a battle between a Haida community and another often did not have simply one cause.
 In fact, many battles were the result of decades old disputes.

-The Haida, like many of the Northwest coast Indigenous communities, engaged in slave raiding as slaves were highly sought after for their use as labor as well as bodyguards and warriors.
+The Haida, like several other Northwest coast Indigenous communities, engaged in slave raiding as slaves were highly sought after for their use as labor as well as bodyguards and warriors.
 During the 19th century, the Haida fought physically with other Indigenous communities to ensure domination of the fur trade with European merchants.
 Haida groups also had feuds with these European merchants that could last years.
 In 1789, some Haidas were accused of stealing items from Captain Kendrick, most of which included drying linen.
 Kendrick seized two Haida chiefs and threatened to kill them via cannon-fire if they did not return the stolen items.
 Though the Haida community complied at the time, less than two years later 100 to 200 of its people attacked the same ship.